 You did everything the same.
 Same meals.
 Same movement.
 Same routine.
 Somewhere around 40, it stopped working.
 The weight crept on.
 The energy disappeared.
 Sleep fell apart.
 Your doctor said your bloods were fine.

-Then someone mentioned Ozempic.
 If you're a woman in perimenopause taking or considering Ozempic, there are things you need to know that most prescribers aren't discussing.

 Why perimenopause changes everything about weight loss

 The hormonal shifts that begin in your late 30s and accelerate through your 40s fundamentally change how your body stores and processes fat.
-This isn't a failure of discipline.
-It's a shift in biology.
+Declining oestrogen reduces insulin sensitivity.
+Progesterone fluctuations affect water retention, appetite, and sleep.
+Cortisol runs higher, driving fat storage around the middle.
+And natural muscle loss accelerates as oestrogen's protective effect wanes.

 Declining oestrogen